Mahmoud-ALHIJJIRI/P12-Epic-Event-ALHIJJIRI-Mahmoud/README.md

 ⸻

 ⚙️ Dev & Debug Notes
-	•	JWT token is saved in ~/.epic_crm_token (default home dir)
+	•	JWT token is saved in ~/.epic_crm_token by default
-	•	To logout, delete that file or use python main.py logout
+	•	To logout, delete that file or run:

+python main.py logout

-	•	You can also change the token path to the project folder for convenience
+	•	You can change the token path to a custom one for easier local development

 ⸻